Chair in Intercultural Management

 Areas of research

-The main research focus is partly the same as ESCP Europe’s Human Resource Management & Intercultural Leadership Chair also headed by Marion Festing: International Human Resource Management.
+The main research focus is partly the same as ESCP’s Human Resource Management & Intercultural Leadership Chair also headed by Marion Festing: International Human Resource Management.

 Research Project on Job Embeddedness with the CCMN

 This project is conducted within the Cross-Cultural Management Network (CCMN), a network of numerous research teams worldwide.